 In an effort to provide evidenced-based treatment to more individuals with opioid use disorder, the Department of Health and Human Services (HHS) released new buprenorphine practice guidelines that remove a longtime requirement for additional training that many practitioners cited as a barrier to obtaining their waiver to prescribe buprenorphine.
 (HHS, 2021)

-MACS Prescribers' Role in Addression the Overdose Crisis - Dr. Eric Weintraub, Medical Directory of the Maryland Addiction Consultation Service
+MACS Prescribers' Role in Addression the Overdose Crisis - Dr. Eric Weintraub, Medical Director of the Maryland Addiction Consultation Service

 Maryland Prescribers' Role in Addressing the Overdose Crisis - Dr. Aliya Jones, Deputy Secretary of Behavioral Health, Maryland Department of Health